 Absolutism is defined as the holding of absolute principles in political, philosophical, or theological matters.
-The zeitgeist is awash with this insidiousness; from our politics, to our approach to education, to our exercise regimes and oh so very evidently in our diets.
+The zeitgeist is awash with this insidiousness; from our politics to our approach to education, to our exercise regimes and oh so very evident in our diets.

-In our need to pigeon hole and define our fellow humans we have subscribed to a self-actualisation of the tribal name tag.
+In our need to pigeonhole and define our fellow humans we have subscribed to a self-actualization of the tribal name tag.
 I am a vegan!
-I am a republican!
-I am a home schooling, gluten-free yogi and I only drink camomile root tea!
+I am a Republican!
+I am a homeschooling, gluten-free yogi and I only drink chamomile root tea!

 I watched a lamb being slaughtered on a TV documentary the other day, and it triggered an unexpected visceral and tearful response; I decided to attempt vegetarianism.
 I have dabbled with this idea for some time.
 My family will tell you how they await meat-free Mondays and Wednesdays with the enthusiasm of someone about to undergo a colonoscopy.

-The implication in the pervasive acceptance and omnipresence of absolutism is that to not do something or give something 100% is to not do it at all.
+The implication of the pervasive acceptance and omnipresence of absolutism is that to not do something or give something 100% is to not do it at all.